 Find out more about some of the European networks in which Rijkswaterstaat is active.

-The Conference of European Directors of Roads (CEDR) is an non-profit organisation of Europe’s national road administrations that promotes excellence road management.
+The Conference of European Directors of Roads (CEDR) is a non-profit organisation of Europe’s national road administrations that promotes excellence in road management.
 CEDR consolidates its position as the platform for Road Directors and National Road Administrations (NRA's) that reliably and effectively facilitates benchmarking and sharing of knowledge and best practice.
 For example collaborations and sharing of resources in joint projects and professional networking and competence building.

-- reinforce NRAs’ role as key providers of efficient and seamless mobility from an end user perspective within the transport system;
+- reinforce NRAs’ role as key providers of efficient and seamless mobility from an end user perspective within the transport system

-- facilitate and optimise the efficient use of resources, making the best use of existing infrastructures;
+- facilitate and optimise the efficient use of resources, making the best use of existing infrastructures

 - improve the safety and sustainability of roads, and reduce their environmental impact and carbon footprint.

 Rijkswaterstaat is a founding member of CEDR and participates actively in CEDR’s board meetings as well as in many of CEDR’s working groups.
-Rijkswaterstaat often participates in funding for the CEDR Transnational Research Programme which operates through a series of annual transnational calls on topics that address the needs of European road authorities.
+Rijkswaterstaat often participates in funding for the CEDR Transnational Research Programme, which operates through a series of annual transnational calls on topics that address the needs of European road authorities.